 GREASE: Use Field One Paintball Grease or Dow 33 on your Field One Marker.
 Grease should be applied to any sealing oring or U-Cup.
 A thin layer of grease should also be applied to the mating surface for all dynamic o-rings.
 Dynamic o-rings should get more grease than static o-rings.
 Use a minimal amount of grease or oil on the bolt o-rings.
 A thin layer of grease that is well spread around an area is more effective than a big glob of grease in one spot.
 Do not use petroleum based lubricants or any lubricants that can swell o-rings.

 Marker will not turn on (OLED screen will not light up):

-Make sure all ribbon cables are connected the correct way and fully inserted into the proper connector. (ie: battery board to bridge board for AA power source)
+-Make sure all ribbon cables are connected the correct way and fully inserted into the proper connector.
+You only need to check these connections if the marker was disassembled. (ie: battery board to bridge board for AA power source)

 Marker will not shoot (or dry fire):

 -Check to make sure the marker is turned on and the ASA knob is fully turned on to gas the marker up and there is air in the tank.
 The ASA knob should be turned clockwise until it stops to activate the pin on your air tank.